-Will manage and submit a referral for a child if there are concerns about suspected harm or abuse, to the Surrey Multi-Agency Safeguarding Hub (MASH), and act as a point of contact and support for school staff.
-Referrals should be made safe and securely by email to csmash@surreycc.gov.uk using the Multi Agency Referral Form (MARF) urgent referrals should be made by telephone 0300 470 9100.
+Will manage and submit a referral for a child if there are concerns about suspected harm or abuse, to the Children's Single Point of Access (C-SPA), and act as a point of contact and support for school staff.
+Requests for support should be made should be made safe and securely by email to csmash@surreycc.gov.uk using the Request for Support Form (MARF) urgent referrals should be made by telephone 0300 470 9100(and ask for the priority line).